ENDANGERED: "The Future of Love" (Pt. I of III)

 One Love Holistics® works directly at the source to help uplift and empower the communities from which our products originate.
 We stand in firm opposition of the abuse and exploitation of the producers involved with traditional third-party supply chains.
 As “The Palo Santo Company,” Palo Santo is not just another item in our product catalog.
 Palo Santo is the core of our very essence.

-Our PURPOSE, a.k.a. our "WHY" is to serve the interest of Palo Santo (Bursera graveolens) through the continued conservation of its environmental habitats, to promote the ethical economic empowerment of its multi-generational native communities, and to help facilitate the spiritual awakening of its innumerable loved ones around the world.
+Our PURPOSE, a.k.a. our "WHY" is to serve the interest of Palo Santo (Bursera graveolens) through the continued conservation of its environmental habitats & to promote the ethical economic empowerment of its multi-generational native communities!
 We are merely the messengers, fulfilling our role as an ethically-aligned purveyor of one of nature's most powerful botanical tools for conscious consumers around the world.
-This is the SOUL reason One Love Holistics: The Palo Santo Company was established five years ago.
-We are 111% aware of who we are & what we're here to do.
+This is the SOUL reason One Love Holistics: The Palo Santo Company was established almost a decade ago.

 Care to make a genuine difference and positively impact those around you?
 Please stop spreading misinformation.
 No matter the topic!
 Please understand that all content put in front of you on the internet should always be mindfully approached.
 Know your source.
 No matter the product!
 Whether it’s the shirt on your back, the beverage in your cup, or the incense burning in your sanctuary.
 Are you supporting conscious businesses and taking the necessary steps to educate & shift consumer behavior for the better?
 Take a trip…or two.
 Tune IN.
 Recognize the oneness from which you originate & to which you shall surely return: